Florida Sex Offense Defense Attorney

 What To Do If You Or Someone You Know Is Accused Of Committing A Sex Offense

 Being charged with or just investigated for a sex offense can be devastating, even if a conviction does not result.
 This is because the social stigma and professional limitations that accompany allegations of involvement in a sexual offense can permanently affect every aspect of your life, including your family, position in the community and income.
-For that reason, if you or someone you know is being investigated for or has been charged with a sex offense, you need the team of defense attorneys from Escobar & Associates, an aggressive and committed law firm that is experienced in defending against sex offenses.
-Since 1986, the attorneys of Escobar & Associates have successfully defended clients who have been charged with all types of sex offenses.
+For that reason, if you or someone you know is being investigated for or has been charged with a sex offense, you need the team of defense attorneys from Escobar, Michaels & Associates, an aggressive and committed law firm that is experienced in defending against sex offenses.
+Since 1986, the attorneys of Escobar, Michaels & Associates have successfully defended clients who have been charged with all types of sex offenses.
 We represent clients accused of committing sex offenses throughout Florida, including Hillsborough County, Pinellas County, Polk County, Pasco County and Manatee County.

 Penalties And Other Consequences Of Being Convicted Of A Sex Offense

 The penalties for a sex offense conviction can be extremely serious and have life-altering consequences.
 Prison is only one potential consequence.
 A conviction can also result in strict sex offender probation, significant fines, loss of the right to vote or own a weapon, being shunned by society and loss of parental rights.
 Additionally, you may be required to register as a sex offender or sexual predator for the rest of your life.
 Information from the sex offender registry is made public, which increases your chances of having your reputation ruined for life.
 Florida’s sex offender and sexual predator registration requirements are extremely complex, and failure to comply with them can result in both a violation of probation and a new felony charge, which can then lead to an additional prison sentence.